 Update security software: Ensure that all your software is up to date and everything remains running optimally.

 Use secure Wi-Fi connections: When possible, use trusted Wi-Fi connections to safeguard your data and personal information.

 Consider laptop protection: You probably have a travel-safe laptop case, but why not enhance protection even more?
 Consider investing in keyboard covers, screen guards, virus protection, and insurance to keep your laptop secure.

 Our Final Thoughts

 Your data is the foundation of your business.
 If you lose company data, recovery could be slow, costly, or virtually impossible.
-Data backups are your only guarantee against data loss in the event of a ransomware attack.
+Data backups are your only guarantee against data loss in a ransomware attack.
 Our team is ready to help you map your data center architecture and build a solution that delivers peace of mind.
 Give your company the highest level of data protection possible with our help.
 As your full-service outsourced IT department, we provide a technology blueprint to help businesses get where they want to be.
 We’re future-proofing small businesses with insight into their IT needs.
-See if you qualify for an IT consultation today.
+See if you qualify for a free IT consultation today.